Lyme Treatment for Kids: Pediatric Research Gap

 Are longer treatment courses safe for children?

 Safety depends on the specific medications, duration, and individual child.
-This is precisely why pediatric-specific research is needed—to answer these questions with direct evidence rather than extrapolation.
+This is one reason pediatric-specific research is needed.